-Sustaining Well-Being in Public Defense (6 week online course offered by NAPD)
+Sustaining Well-Being in Public Defense (8 week online course offered by NAPD) and Supporting Well-Being in Public Defense (6 week online course for trainers and leaders offered by NAPD)

 Working in public defense has very real impacts on our well-being.
 We must maintain our physical and mental health in order to provide high quality and client-centered representation to the people we represent.
 However, we face the constant obstacles of working within under-resourced agencies, being exposed to intense trauma, and casework demands that often challenge our boundaries and commitment to self-care.
-This course will provide an informed and supportive conversation about secondary trauma, moral injury, burnout, self-care, and sustaining motivation to continue this work.
+These courses provide an informed and supportive conversation about secondary trauma, moral injury, burnout, self-care, and sustaining motivation to continue this work.
 This course is for attorneys, investigators and all those who work in indigent defense.
-Together, we will explore research-based practices to sustain well-being and mitigate the traumatic impacts of public defense work.
-Drawing from yoga, mindfulness, gratitude practices–and the individual interests of the participants in the class– we will explore self-care techniques and how to include them in our demanding schedules.
-Using self-assessments, structured goal setting and reflection, participants will develop individualized strategies to sustain well-being while working in public defense.

 Mindfulness Practices for Reducing Stress Response in Public Defense (1 hour)